mendix/docs/content/en/docs/howto/extensibility/build-native-widget.md

 6. Delete the contents of your new container.
 7. Search in Toolbox for the **Group Box** widget.
-8. Drag and drop the widget into your empty container:
+8. Drag the widget into your empty container:

     {{< figure src="/attachments/howto/extensibility/build-native-widget/initial-widget.png" alt="initial widget" >}}